LLNL/maestrowf/docs/Maestro/cli.md

 ## **conductor**

-A application for checking and managing and ExecutionDAG within an executing study.
+An application for checking and managing an ExecutionDAG within an executing study.

 **Usage:**